Pakenham

 Educational attainment in Pakenham aligns closely with national averages, showing typical qualification patterns and performance metrics

 The area's university qualification rate is 20.6%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most prevalent at 13.6%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.2%).
-Vocational credentials are common, with 39.7% of residents aged 15+ holding them.
-Advanced diplomas account for 12.7% and certificates for 27.0%.
+Bachelor degrees are the most common at 13.6%, followed by postgraduate qualifications (4.8%) and graduate diplomas (2.2%).
+Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (12.7%) and certificates (27.0%).
+Educational participation is high, with 32.7% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education